makersacademy/rps-challenge/README.md

   * Added a new `error.erb` view file that the app redirects to if no radio button is selected
     * Developed using an if statement in the POST route that checks whether params is empty using `params.empty?`
   * Also, implemented an if statement so that player is given the name 'Anon' if no name is entered
+* **Improved styling**
+  * Styling of the application in CSS was still quite basic at this stage
+  * Used a google webfont (called 'permanent marker') for the main headers to make it more appealing
+  * Improved the spacing of elements on the page so that objects were better spaced out and everything was centred correctly
+  * Differentiated between navigation buttons and form submission buttons using the Bootstrap button tags - form submissions are 'success' buttons and navigation links are 'primary' buttons

 ### Ideas for extension